Marlene Lemme, et al. v. State of Bayern (subsidiary claim)

 Side B: State of Bayern

-On June 30, 2021, the youth plaintiffs Marlene Lemme, David Schiepek, Lukas Schulz, Stefan Emmerichs, Julius Papst, Kaspar Seßner, Friedl Seßner, Andreas Mäckler, Clara Göppel -Ramsurn, and Lucie Göppel-Ramsurn brought a claim against the state of Bayern for the inadequacy of the adopted climate law.
-This action is subsidiary to the (constitutional case
+On June 30, 2021, youth plaintiffs Marlene Lemme, David Schiepek, Lukas Schulz, Stefan Emmerichs, Julius Papst, Kaspar Seßner, Friedl Seßner, Andreas Mäckler, Clara Göppel-Ramsurn and Lucie Göppel-Ramsurn brought a claim against the state of Bavaria for the inadequacy of its adopted climate law (2020 Climate Protection Act; BayKlimaG).
+This action is subsidiary to a constitutional claim by the same plaintiffs, to be declared settled provided that the constitutional complaint is upheld.

-Bayern’s 2020 Climate Protection Act (BayKlimaG) has the goal to (i) reduce greenhouse gas emissions by 55% compared to 1990 to 5 tons per inhabitant per year by 2030 and (ii) achieve climate neutrality by 2050.
-The state should also offset any remaining emissions from 2030 onwards.
-To achieve these goals, the state sets up a climate protection program.
-The plaintiffs claim that this program does not specify a deadline or an adaptation strategy.
-The program does not include differentiated targets or instruments with deadlines for the implementation and compliance with the formulated targets.
-The plaintiffs claim that the measures fall short of the Federal Climate Protection Act.
+The law under review, Bavaria’s 2020 Climate Protection Act (BayKlimaG) aims to: (i) reduce greenhouse gas emissions by 55% compared to 1990 levels, to 5 tons per inhabitant per year by 2030; and (ii) achieve climate neutrality by 2050.
+From 2030 onwards, the state is required to offset any emissions above the permitted levels.
+To achieve these goals, the state set up a climate protection program.
+The plaintiffs claim that the law lacks provisions for setting annual emission levels, specifications on sector-specific targets, deadlines for the climate protection program, compliance and adaptation monitoring.
+Plaintiffs argued that these measures are insufficient to achieve the overall federal targets of the Federal Climate Protection Act.